-Dr. Karen Tran is a General Internist in the Division of General Internal Medicine at UBC, and a Clinical Instructor with the Department of Medicine.
+Dr. Karen Tran is a General Internist in the Division of General Internal Medicine at UBC, and a Clinical Assistant Professor with the Department of Medicine.
 She completed her medical school, internal medicine residency, and General Internal Medicine fellowship at UBC.
 She completed additional hypertension and vascular medicine fellowship training at McGill University.

 Dr. Tran currently works as a General Internist on the Clinical Teaching Unit and Hypertension Clinics at Vancouver General Hospital and with Obstetrical Medicine at BC Women’s Hospital.
 She is a certified hypertension specialist by the American Society of Hypertension, and is a member of Hypertension Canada Guideline committee for blood pressure measurement and resistant hypertension.
 Her research interests include blood pressure measurement in pregnancy.